 Debbie holds a master’s degree in English from UNC Wilmington, has taught writing at colleges in the Triangle since 1998, worked at a small weekly newspaper and occasional published academic articles.
 Debbie lives in Durham, where she can indulge her varied interests in the outdoors, traditional music and dance, and great food.

 Dianna Dames graduated from the University of North Carolina at Wilmington in 2016.
 She received her BA in English with a professional writing concentration.
 Over the past few years, she has written for Wilmington-based publications Port City Daily and WILMA Magazine.
 Some of her hobbies include going to music shows to support local talent in her community and karaoke.

-Sisters, co-hosts and co-producers of Steel Magnolias Podcast, they discuss and explore southern culture, heritage and traditions for their listeners and our readers.
+Co-host and co-producer of Steel Magnolias Podcast, Laura discusses (along with her sister, Lainey) southern culture, heritage, and traditions for their listeners and our readers.

-Megan Cummins is a lifelong reader and Southerner.
-She graduated from Georgetown College with a B.A. in Communication and Media Studies and has spent the past several years working in the field of higher education.
+A resident of Kentucky, Megan Cummins graduated from Georgetown College with a B.A. in Communication and Media Studies and has spent the past several years working in the field of higher education.
 Before her arrival at Due South, Megan fulfilled her passion for books by cultivating a strong presence on Bookstagram (the corner of Instagram dedicated to books) as the influencer @whatmeganreads.